espenhgn/container_template/scripts/README.md

 # scripts directory

-Misc. scripts required by this project goes here.
+Misc. scripts and files required by this project goes here.